Giskard-AI/giskard-vision/giskard_vision/object_detection/Readme.md

 This module contains model wrappers, dataloaders, tests and all the ingredients needed to evaluate your object detection models.
 In particular this module allows you to evaluate your model against the following criteria:

-- Performance on images with different basic image attributes.
+- Performance on images with basic image attributes.
 - Performance on images with various metadata from the datasets.
 - Robustness against image perturbations like blurring, resizing, recoloring (performed by `opencv`: https://github.com/opencv/opencv)